-- Oriel Y Parc, Castell Henllys and Carew have held fairs around the year that have brought communities together and offer stall holding opportunities for local businesses.
-A number of community groups currently meet at Oriel y Parc.
-Including Plantos Penfro a groups that introduces children to the Welsh language through songs, stories and craft activities and the Memory Café which supports people living with dementia and memory challenges and carers. - Planning enforcement is largely a 'complaint' or 'enquiry' driven process, although the Authority will regularly monitor developments that have planning permission and those which require the discharge of planning conditions.
+- Oriel Y Parc, Castell Henllys and Carew have all held fairs around the year that have brought communities together and offer stall holding opportunities for local businesses.
+A number of community groups currently meet at Oriel y Parc including Plantos Penfro and the Memory Café. - Planning enforcement is largely a 'complaint' or 'enquiry' driven process, although the Authority will regularly monitor developments that have planning permission and those which require the discharge of planning conditions.
 As a result an effective enforcement service is not possible without the support of communities within the Park.
 Over the summer months of 2017/18 the Authority carried out targeted enforcement engagement work focused on Caravan sites.
 This work resulted in a fall in complaints relating to Caravan Sites.

-How we will deliver Well-being Objective 5 Prosperous Resilient Healthier More equal Cohesive Communities Vibrant Culture Global responsible Engage communities in an ongoing conversation about the Park to inform the development of the revised National Park Management Plan. ✓ ✓ √ ✓ ✓ ✓ ✓ Through the Authority's engagement action plan develop new ways of engaging with people, including use of online engagement and pop up events. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Work internally and with others, including the Public Services Board to develop innovative solutions to the challenges of rurality.
-1 ✓ √ ✓ ✓ ✓ ✓ Promote community resilience through engaging communities with projects, volunteering and social action opportunities in the Park.
-Take a place based approach and engage new communities in our work. ✓ ✓ ✓ \ ~ ✓ ✓ Use the Park's assets to host opportunities for communities to come together.
-Provide opportunities for communities to tell their own stories about the National Park. ~ V ✓ ✓ ✓ ✓ ✓ Deliver an effective planning enforcement service with the support of the community 1 ✓ V ✓ √ √ √
+How we will deliver Well-being Objective 5 Prosperous Resilient Healthier More equal Cohesive Communities Vibrant Culture Global responsible Engage communities in an ongoing conversation about the Park to inform the development of the revised National Management Plan. ✓ ✓ ✓ √ ✓ ✓ ✓ Through the Authority's engagement action plan develop new ways of engaging with people, including use of online engagement and pop up events. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Work internally and with others, including the Public Services Board to develop innovative solutions to the challenges of rurality. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Promote community resilience through engaging communities with projects, volunteering and social action opportunities in the Park.
+Take a place based approach and engage new communities in our work. ✓ ✓ \ \ ✓ ✓ ✓ Use the Parks assets to host opportunities for communities to come together and provide opportunities for them to tell their own stories about the National Park. ✓ ✓ ✓ ✓ ✓ ✓ ✓ Deliver an effective planning enforcement service with the support of the community ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Take a place based approach to community and Long Term volunteering projects that will help promote sustainability over the long term.
-Address challenges relating to rurality that will assist Prevention communities in the Park to be sustainable and resilient for the future.
-Assist the Public Service Board with its asset mapping Integration approach, learning from the best practice they identify and sharing our examples.
-Work with staff, Members, stakeholders and Collaboration communities to identify potential solutions to overcome challenges connected with rurality in the Park.
+Long Term Take a place based approach to community and volunteering projects that will help promote sustainability over the long term.
+Prevention Address challenges relating to rurality that will assist communities in the Park to be sustainable and resilient for the future.
+Integration Assist the Public Service Board with its asset mapping approach, learning from the best practice they identify and sharing our examples.
+Collaboration Work with staff, Members, stakeholders and communities to identify potential solutions to overcome challenges connected with rurality in the Park.
+Involvement Engage with young people and a wider range of people to inform the development of the National Management Plan and other areas of work.

-Communities within the Park have ownership of the revised National Park Management Plan and are empowered to help achieve its aims.
-Barriers preventing communities from enjoy the Park are removed and people are involved and empowered to help look after the Park.
+National Park Management Plan: Communities within the Park have ownership of the revised National Management Plan and are empowered to help achieve its aims.
+Barriers facing communities ability to enjoy the Park are removed and people are involved and empowered to help look after the Park.